ShivamIITK21/webserver-from-scratch/README.md

 Webserver From Scratch
 ========================
 # What is this?
 This is a simple webserver written in C++ using unix sockets.
-It can server html pages(no css or js files supported yet).
+It can serve html pages(no css or js files supported yet).

 # How to use?